Optimal Transport Aggregation for Distributed Mixture-of-Experts: Aggregating Distributed Mixture-of-Experts Models

 and

 where $\rho(\cdot,\cdot)$ is some divergence defined on the space of finite mixture of experts distributions.
-The solutions $\bar f^B$ and $\bar f^R$ are often known as barycenter solution and reduction solution, respectively, with their interpretations are given as follows.
+The solutions $\bar f^B$ and $\bar f^R$ are often known as barycenter and reduction solutions, respectively, with their interpretations are given as follows.

 In the case of $\bar f^B$, we are finding a $K$-component MoE model $g$ that can be viewed as a barycenter of the local models $\hf_1,\ldots,\hf_M$ with respect to (w.r.t) the weights $\lambda_1,\ldots,\lambda_M$ and the divergence $\rho(\cdot,\cdot)$.
 Whereas in the case of $\bar f^R$, we are finding a $K$-component MoE model $g$ that is closest to the weighted average density $\bar f^W$ defined in \eqref{eq: weighted average f}, w.r.t the divergence $\rho(\cdot,\cdot)$.
 Because we are searching for solutions in $\mathcal M_K$, both $\bar f^B$ and $\bar f^R$ solve the problem of wrong number of components in $\bar f^W$.
 Both solutions are desirable, and in fact, can be shown to be connected under specific choices of $\rho(\cdot,\cdot)$.
 However, we prefer the reduction solution $\bar f^R$ for addressing the following core technical reasons.
 First, as we have already remarked, the $MK$-component MoE $\bar f^W$ is a good approximation to the true density $f^*$, so it makes more sense to find a $K$-component MoE model that approximates $\bar f^W$, which we already know is very good.
 Second, the barycenter approach may lead to a counter-intuitive solution under some specific $\rho(\cdot,\cdot)$, \textit{e.g.}, as already shown in \cite{JMLR-distGMM} for the case of univariate Gaussian mixture models and the $2$-Wasserstein divergence with Euclidean ground distance.
 Finally, as we can see, given the same divergence $\rho(\cdot,\cdot)$, the computation in \eqref{eq: barycenter approx} will be more expensive than that of \eqref{eq: reduction approx}, especially in our large data context.